top of page

 A Sacred Beginning to the New Year

 As a new year begins, there is often an unspoken pressure to move quickly—to plan, to decide, to become.
-But before we move forward, I want to invite you to a brief pause.
+But before we rush forward, I want to invite you to take a brief pause.

-But to reflect, to give thanks, and to honor the journey that brought you here.
+This moment isn’t about setting resolutions.
+It’s not about chasing clarity.
+Instead, it’s a time to reflect, give thanks, and honor the journey that brought you here.

 Week 1: Looking Back with Gratitude, Looking Ahead with Purpose